-Applicants who select these points will provide a residency preference to households with children and must construct and/or rehabilitate the number of three (3) bedroom units which equal or exceed a minimum of 20 percent of the total units in the development rounded up to the nearest whole unit.
+Points may be taken for Serving Resident Populations with Children or Serving Resident Populations with Special Housing Needs, but not both.
+Initial Applications electing these points must indicate a residency preference for households with children and must construct and/or rehabilitate the number of three (3) bedroom units that equals or exceeds a minimum of 20% of the total number of units in the development rounded up to the nearest whole unit.

-The proposed development must include (i) a playground with permanent playground equipment of commercial grade quality with a minimum of four separate pieces of equipment or a structure that encompasses a minimum of four pieces of equipment AND (ii) at least one (1) of the following on-site amenities:
+a.
+An on-site playground with permanent playground equipment of commercial grade quality with a minimum of four separate pieces of equipment or a structure that encompasses a